French submarine Pascal: French Navy

 At 07:00 on 16 January 1940, Pascal fired a warning shot at a merchant ship her crew suspected of being a blockade runner.
 After the ship stopped, Pascal′s crew determined that she was the British steam cargo ship SS Highland Princess and released her to continue her voyage.

 In April 1940 the French Navy established the new 4th Flotilla at Bizerte in Tunisia and assigned Pascal, Argo, Henri Poincaré, and Le Centaure to it along with their sister ships Fresnel, Le Conquérant, Le Glorieux, L'Espoir, Le Héros, Le Tonnant, Monge, Pégase, and Vengeur.
 Accordingly, Pascal began to operate from Bizerte.

 German ground forces advanced into France on 10 May 1940, beginning the Battle of France, and Italy declared war on France on 10 June 1940 and joined the invasion.
 On 13 June, Pascal and Le Centaure got underway for a patrol south of Sardinia between 38 degrees 10 minutes North and 38 degrees 30 minutes North.
 That day, Pascal crash-dived and avoided damage when an Italian plane attacked her, dropping three bombs.
 Pascal and Le Centaure sighted no ships during their patrol.
-When the Battle of France ended in France's defeat and an armistice with Germany and Italy that went into effect on 25 June 1940, Pascal was on patrol in the Mediterranean Sea south of the Strait of Messina.
+The Battle of France ended in France's defeat and armistices with Germany on 22 June 1940 and with Italy on 24 June, both of which went into effect on 25 June 1940.
+When the armistices went into effect, Pascal was on patrol in the Mediterranean Sea south of the Strait of Messina.